Comparison

 How to run a serious TENDER360.AI comparison

 Use a live tender, not a polished demo.
-Include multiple suppliers, unlike price sheets, clarifications, contractual caveats, technical responses, and at least one vendor that hides a qualification in an annex or footnote.
+Include multiple suppliers, clarifications, contractual caveats, technical responses, and at least one vendor that hides a qualification in an annex or footnote.
 Then evaluate both products on traceability, comparison speed, exclusion visibility, and final decision defensibility.

-A serious buyer should come out of that exercise knowing whether the main bottleneck is tender-program breadth or evidence-heavy evaluation depth.
+A serious buyer should come out of that exercise knowing whether the main bottleneck is tender-program breadth or source-heavy evaluation depth.

 Buyer questions to resolve